| Twentieth Dynasty It is only in passing that reference can be made to the buildings erected by

 and in the course of the next nine years down to 'year 3 of Pharaoh', i.e. of

+Ramesses V, had stolen a total of more than 5,000 sacks.
 The great Wilbour papyrus in the Brooklyn Museum, dated in year 4 of

 Ramesses V, is a genuine official document of unique interest.
 Its main